 Is G Suite for everyone?

-Although Google has narrowed the features gap from what it was years ago, G Suite’s docs and slideshow features still remain more narrow than Microsoft’s Word and PowerPoint.
-So if you feel the need for every possible feature , Office is the better choice.
+Although Google has narrowed the features gap from what it was years ago, G Suite’s docs and slideshow features remain more narrow than Microsoft’s Word and PowerPoint.
+So if you feel the need for every possible feature, Office is the better choice.

-With everything being in the cloud with G Suite, you will get cut off temporarily if their internet connection goes or there’s an outage at Google.
+With everything being in the cloud in G Suite, you will get cut off temporarily if their internet connection goes or there’s an outage at Google.

 Many of your employees are already familiar with Gmail as well as with the other G Suite products.
 Google Docs, Sheets and Calendar all have manageable learning curves.
 You won’t need to be concerned about training employees.

-A single login guarantees access to the all of the apps suite, and users in the same workgroups are able to share information.
-It is convenient for collaboration on digital files in real time by employees or your customers if you so desire.
+A single login guarantees access to all of the apps suite, and users in the same workgroups are able to share information.
+It is convenient for collaboration on digital files in real-time by employees or your customers if you so desire.

 There’s a significant advantage when it comes to email organization: Instead of filling up your computer’s hard drive with gigabytes of emails, you can archive messages in the cloud and never need to worry about syncing them to another device.

 G Suite makes document sharing and group editing simple.
 Rather than passing around a Word document and trying to keep track of revisions, several users can work on the same Google Doc file at the same time.
 G Suite also allows users to edit Office files without requiring them to have Office software.
 After making changes to a file, users can select File > Download as from the menu to save any edit documents back to the Office format.
 As well Google offers an extension that lets users edit Office files without needing to convert them to the Google format.